Overview

 Why manufacturers joined

-Who benefits — and who may not
+Who may benefit — and who may not

-Other limitations
+Other limitations and trade-offs

 Political context